How do I Decide On a Concept for my Restaurant

-Deciding a concept for your Restaurant is definitely like finding the right name for your new born baby.
-Your entire Restaurant Business will revolve under that very concept you choose from and the rest of the things from menu to Interior will all be the by-product that follows.
+Deciding on a concept for your Restaurant is definitely like finding the right name for your newborn baby.
+Your entire Restaurant Business will revolve under that very concept you choose from and the rest of the things from the menu to Interior will all be the by-product that follows.

 - What type of food is my Restaurant going to target?

-- Who are going to be my Customers?
+- Who is going to be my Customers?